Dancehall pop: Dancehall pop in the 2010s

 Dancehall pop gained more mainstream attention throughout the 2010s, with a larger number of western artists releasing and featuring on songs influenced by the genre.
-Jamaican dancehall and reggae artist Kranium entered the US music charts with his single "Nobody Has to Know" (2013), which featured American singer Ty Dolla $ign, reaching a peak position of #3 on the US Billboard Hot 100.
-Fusions of dancehall pop and electronic dance music begun with Jamie xx's 2015 song, "I Know There's Gonna Be (Good Times)" which featured American rapper Young Thug and Jamaican dancehall artist Popcaan, landing a #35 position on the US Billboard Hot 100.
-In 2015, Jamaican singer OMI's #1 single "Cheerleader" was named "song of the summer" by Billboard, remaining as US Billboard Hot 100 for 35 weeks.
+Jamaican dancehall and reggae artist Kranium entered the US music charts with his single "Nobody Has to Know" (2013), which featured American singer Ty Dolla $ign, reaching a peak position of #3 on the Billboard Hot 100.
+Fusions of dancehall pop and electronic dance music begun with Jamie xx's 2015 song, "I Know There's Gonna Be (Good Times)" which featured American rapper Young Thug and Jamaican dancehall artist Popcaan, landing a #35 position on the Billboard Hot 100.
+In 2015, Jamaican singer OMI's No. 1 single "Cheerleader" was named "song of the summer" by Billboard, remaining on the Billboard Hot 100 for 35 weeks.
 The crossover of dancehall pop and electronic dance music, alternatively classified as tropical house, continued with British pop-duo AlunaGeorge releasing "I'm in Control" (2016) with featured dancehall artist Popcaan.
-The track reached a peak position of #18 on the US Billboard Hot 100, and #39 on the UK Charts.
+The track reached a peak position of #18 on the Billboard Hot 100, and #39 on the UK charts.

 In 2016, Canadian rapper Drake released his fourth studio album Views, with dancehall pop inspired tracks "One Dance", "Controlla", and "Too Good" which featured Rihanna.
-Drake's single off the album, "One Dance", remained as #1 on the US Billboard Hot 100 for 10 weeks and was named the "song of the summer" in 2016, while the fourth single from the album, "Controlla", was infused with Jamaican patois lyrics and also featured Jamaican dancehall artist Popcaan.
+Drake's single off the album, "One Dance", remained at No. 1 on the Billboard Hot 100 for 10 weeks and was named the "song of the summer" in 2016, while the fourth single from the album, "Controlla", was infused with Jamaican Patois lyrics and also featured Jamaican dancehall artist Popcaan.
 Drake has also stated his musical aspirations of adopting the Jamaican dancehall trend of reworking riddims into the R&B and hip-hop genre, where numerous artists may record their own lyrics over the same beat.
-This trend saw some success in the western music industry, with fellow Canadian rapper Tory Lanez releasing his own rework of Drake's "Controlla", as well as Jamaican dancehall artist Popcaan, who featured on Drake's original version of the song, reworked another one of Drake's dancehall pop-tropical house inspired tracks, titled "Come Closer".
+This trend saw some success in the western music industry, with fellow Canadian rapper Tory Lanez releasing his own rework of Drake's "Controlla", as well as Popcaan, who featured on Drake's original version of the song, reworked another one of Drake's dancehall pop-tropical house inspired tracks, titled "Come Closer".